Rescue of the Danish Jews: Rescues

 During the first days of the rescue action, Jews moved into the many fishing harbors on the Danish coast to await passage, but officers of the Gestapo became suspicious of activity around harbors (and on the night of October 6, about 80 Jews were caught hiding in the loft of the church at Gilleleje, their hiding place having been betrayed by a Danish girl who was in love with a German soldier).
 Subsequent rescues had to take place from isolated points along the coast.
 While waiting their turn, the Jews took refuge in the woods and in cottages away from the coast, out of sight of the Gestapo.

 Danish harbor police and civil police often cooperated with the rescue effort.
 During the early stages, the Gestapo was undermanned and the German army and navy were called in to reinforce the Gestapo in its effort to prevent transportation taking place.
 The local Germans in command, for their own political calculations and through their own inactivity, may have actually facilitated the escape.

 Partial list of Danish rescuers and resisters

-While only a few Danes, mostly non-resistance members who happened to be known by the Jew he or she helped, made the Yad Vashem list, there were several hundreds, if not a few thousands, of ordinary Danes who took part in the rescue efforts.
+While only a few Danes, mostly non-resistance members who happened to be known by the Jew they helped, made the Yad Vashem list, there were several hundreds, if not a few thousands, of ordinary Danes who took part in the rescue efforts.
 They most often worked within small spontaneously organized groups and "under cover".
 Known only by their fictitious names, they could generally not be identified by those who were helped and thus did not meet the Yad Vashem criteria for the "Righteous Among the Nations" honor.
 Below is a partial list of some of the more significant rescuers, both within and outside the formal resistance movement, whose names have surfaced over the years: